rangle/ngCourse2/handout/forms/form-builder/form-builder_validation.md

 </form>
 ```

-Note that we have added rather robust validation on both the fields, and the form itself, using nothing more than built-in validators and some template logic.
+Note that we have added rather robust validation on both the fields and the form itself, using nothing more than built-in validators and some template logic.

 [View Example](https://plnkr.co/edit/NGejGL?p=preview)

-We are using `.valid` and `.untouched` to determine whether or not we need to show errors.
-The field may be required, but if it hasn't been visited yet, we have not reason to tell the user that the value is wrong.
+We are using `.valid` and `.untouched` to determine if we need to show errors - while the field is required, there is no reason to tell the user that the value is wrong if the field hasn't been visited yet.

 For built-in validation, we are calling `.hasError()` on the form element, and we are passing a string which represents the validator function we included.
-If this test returns true, then we display the error message, which is otherwise hidden.
+The error message only displays if this test returns true.